-We know that most factory workers and drivers will be gone soon, that’s easy enough to see.
-But the coming decades are going to see tech companies swallow just about every other job and industry as well.
+We know that most factory workers and drivers will be gone soon, that’s easy enough to see, but the coming decades are going to see tech companies try to swallow just about every other job and industry as well.
 The only way for companies to survive will be to become tech companies themselves and the only way for individuals to find jobs will be to innovate and incorporate some of the latest tech into their work.

 Say bye bye to….